exercism/fsharp/exercises/concept/bird-watcher/.docs/instructions.md

 ## 6. Check for odd week

-Over the last year, you've found that some weeks have the same "patterns".
-There were several weeks when each even day of the week there were no birds, and also several weeks when exactly 10 birds were spoted each even day.
-At the same time some weeks had exactly 5 birds each odd day of the week.
-Week with any of these patterns was called "Odd week".
+Over the last year, you've found that some weeks have the same, odd patterns:
+- On each even day of the week, there were no birds
+- On each even day of the week, exactly 10 birds were spotted
+- On each odd day of the week, exactly 5 birds were spotted

 Implement the `oddWeek` function that returns `true` if the bird count pattern of this week matches one of the odd patterns:

 ```fsharp
 oddWeek [| 1; 0; 5; 0; 12; 0; 2 |]